apnadkarni/blt/doc/tabset.rst

 A new TCL command ".ts" is also created.
 This command can be used to query and modify the tabset.
-For example, to change the default font used by all the tab labels, you use the new command and the tabset's **configure** operation.
+For example, to change the font used by all the tab labels, you use the new command and the tabset's **configure** operation.

   ::

-    # Change the default font.
+    # Change the font.
     .ts configure \-font "fixed"

 You can then add folders using the **insert** operation.